-Jack Bogle, founder of The Vanguard Group -- the world's largest mutual fund company -- says you shouldn’t try to beat the market and invest in low-cost index funds.
+Jack Bogle, founder of The Vanguard Group -- the world's largest mutual fund company -- says you shouldn't try to beat the market.
+You should, however, invest in low-cost index funds.
 "If you hold the stock market (index) you will grow with America," says Bogle, who is known for his "common sense" investing.
 In his book The Little Book of Common Sense Investing, Bogle explains: "Successful investing is all about common sense.
 Simple arithmetic suggests, and history confirms, that the winning strategy is to won all of the nations’ publicly held business at very low cost.
 By doing so you are guaranteed to capture almost the entire return that they generate in the form of dividends and earnings growth," says Bogle.

 Remember that all investing is a risk; the markets will go up and down over time, but if you hold your investments for the long haul, your investments will grow.
 Don’t overthink it.
 Just buy the index and the miracle of compounding interest will do the rest.

 Stashing your hard-earned cash in a savings account is okay, but it won't generate much growth.
 Over time, inflation will erode the value of your dollars, so simply putting money into a savings account won't work because it doesn't take advantage of compounding interest, which is crucial for long-term growth.

 If you have credit cards and maintain a balance from month to month, you're losing money.
 Extremely high interest rates -- which typically range anywhere from 7.9% to as high as 29.99% -- are designed to keep you in debt.
 In order to build wealth, you must get rid of high interest credit cards.
 If you have multiple credit cards with balances, strive to pay down the highest interest card first, but continue to pay at least the minimum on each card.
 You should also discontinue usage of the highest interest cards and pay more than the minimum on it.